 Often one of the biggest worries you have when you first go freelance is dealing with all the legal aspects of client work.
 But the good news is that there’s an awful lot of online help out there.
-One of our favourites is Shake, which promises to help you “create, sign and send legally binding agreements in seconds” based on contract template.
+One of our favourites is Shake, which promises to help you “create, sign and send legally binding agreements in seconds” based on contract templates.

 Of course, the law is a demanding and complex beast, and a contract template will never be as detailed and comprehensive as a bespoke contract drawn up by a professional lawyer.
 But unless you’re carrying out big money work for a major client, the latter is normally too expensive to consider.
 And this easy-to-use app at least provides a useful halfway house in getting something down in writing that will make your client take the agreement seriously, and make them far more likely to want to resolve any dispute amicably.

 As a freelancer, it can sometimes be very difficult to know whether you’re spending your hours wisely and productively.
 How much time are you actually spending designing, for example, and how much on writing emails?
 Once you have accurate information like that, you can have a better idea of exactly how long a particular project is taking in reality, whether you’re really being as productive as you think, and whether you’re wasting too much time on non-core tasks or procrastination.

 RescueTime is a great app for keeping track of where all your valuable time is really going, sort of like analytics software for your life.
 You tell the software what tasks you consider ‘unproductive’ and ‘productive’ (for example, using specific apps or visiting specific websites).
 And Rescue Time runs in the background and makes comprehensive records of how much you spend on each.